JackDougherty/jack-site/_pages/dataviz/index.md

 - Prep for final presentations with expert reviewers

 ### Tues 14 Dec
-- Course wrap-up
+- Course wrap-up and/or final evaluation with guest experts (see below)

 ### Mon 20 Dec
-- Final presentations by Zoom with guest experts to be assigned during 9am-11am exam slot.
-Since you will will present solo/duo for about 5-10 minutes by Zoom, you can participate from anywhere.
+- 9-11am exam slot: alternate time for final evaluation with guest experts (see below)

+### Final evaluation with guest experts
+Guest experts will review your final data stories and pose questions for about 5 minutes to each solo/duo student about decisions you made while creating them.
+Since the final evaluation will be conducted on Zoom, you can participate from anywhere with good internet access.

 ### Community Engagement Options
 - Choose one of these options to learn more about our Hartford community partners and to replace our cancelled class session on Tues 23 Nov.
 Email me a paragraph about what you learned, and include a selfie photo to prove you participated, before the last day of class.
 Failure to fulfill this requirement will result in a 1-point deduction from your class participation score.